openframeworks/ofBook/03a_OOPs!/chapter.md

 **[KL: Explain exactly why we are creating this class outside of ofApp.
 This and the explanation below seem kind of rushed and OOP can benefit by using some real life analogies to demonstrate class relationships.]**

 ##• 4 - make an Object from your Class
 Now that we've created a class let's make the real object!
 In your testApp.h (header file) we'll have to declare a new object and get some free memory for it.
+But first we need to include (or give the instructions to do so) your ofBall class in our program.
+To do this we need to write:

+	#include "ofBall.h"

-First declare an instance of the class:
+on the top of your testApp.h file.
+Then we can finally declare an instance of the class i our progam:

 	ofBall myBall;